nalimuradov/clickbait/README.md

 ##  Predicting the Success of a YouTube Video

-Clickbait has been around since the dawn of the internet and continues to strive as advertisers pay based on page view counts.
+Clickbait has been around since the dawn of the internet and continues to thrive as advertisers pay based on page view counts.
 Creators on platforms such as YouTube want to maximize views in order to earn money and grow their channel.

 If a YouTube creator wants to catch the attention of a new viewer, they must do so with the only things they see on their recommended bar: the **title of the video** and the **thumbnail image**.